Lifan Group: Production facilities

+In 2018 Lifan Philippines was launched in MIAS which only sold cars.
+There are no Lifan bikes have been sold in the Philippines officially.

 Research and development

 At the end of 2006, Lifan held over 3,800 patents, the largest number of any Chinese automobile company, of which at least 346 of were held by Lifan's automobile division.

 Sales

 Access to profitable export markets, something the Chinese State allowed the company in 1998, means that this maker of automobiles and motorcycles does what many Chinese automakers desire: it sells in developed overseas markets like the EU, Singapore and Japan.

 While finding more markets for its motorcycle-related products, Lifan has exported passenger cars to 51 countries.
 In 2010, its automotive exports were rivaled by only Chery.
 The company has sold in many countries and in every continent except Antarctica.

 Allowed access in 2003, Lifan motorcycle products are sold in 18 European countries.
 The Italian importer Martin Motors rebadges and sells two small Lifan passenger car models under its own name.

 Lifan has sold motorcycles in Japan since 2001.
 Lifan automobiles have been sold in Laos and Syria since 2009.

 Lifan motorcycles and dirt bikes are available in Canada and Mexico.
 As of 2009, a single model was on offer in this country.

 Some small passenger car models are sold in Brazil, Guatemala, Peru, and Uruguay.

 Some of the cars Lifan exports are in the form of knock-down kits.
 Put together in small, local workshops, selling such kits is an easy way for the company to gain access to developing markets.